yanyanwinston/SECDataExtractor_v3/docs/tsla-excel-gap.md

 - Prefer contexts tied to the filing fiscal period (match `DocumentPeriodEndDate`).
 - Deduplicate contexts that differ only by instant/duration flag once the preferred set is chosen.

-_Status:_ Context gathering now runs after the sheet filter, heuristic trimming keeps two instants for balance sheets and up to three durations for the other primaries, and row labels prefer `terseLabel` to match the viewer.
-Remaining gap: polish period headers (e.g., map `Jan 01, 2025` to `Dec.
-31, 2024`), respect fiscal calendars, and expose config for quarterly vs annual views.
+_Status:_ Context gathering now runs after the sheet filter, heuristic trimming keeps two instants for balance sheets and up to three durations for the other primaries, row labels prefer `terseLabel`, and period headers now snap to the filing’s `DocumentPeriodEndDate`.
+Remaining gap: normalize label casing (e.g., drop commas if required), respect non-calendar fiscal calendars, and expose config for quarterly vs annual views.

 ### Open Questions
 - How do we expose configuration (CLI flags vs coded defaults) for annual vs quarterly focus?